toptensoftware/flashy/flashy/README.md

 ## Activity LED

-On devices that have an activity indicator, the bootloader provides the following feedback:
+On devices that have an activity LED, the bootloader provides the following feedback:

 * When idle and ready the led flashes in a heartbeat pattern (2 flashes in quick succession every 1 second).
-* When receiving data, the activity LED toggles on receipt of every packet (ie: it flashes rapidly)
+* When receiving data, the activity LED toggles on receipt of every packet (ie: it flashes rapidly, flickers, or appears dim depending on baud rate and packet size)
 * Otherwise the LED is off.

 When the indicator is off, this indicates either the bootloader isn't running, or is still in